Skip to main content

 Definition

-Pinchbeck is a copper-zinc alloy with a convincingly gold-like colour, invented around 1720 by London watchmaker and jeweller Christopher Pinchbeck.
-It was the most successful gold simulant of the Georgian era, widely used for watch cases, jewellery and decorative objects at a time when gold itself was beyond most people's means.
-Well-made pinchbeck in good condition can look strikingly similar to 18ct gold.
-Today Georgian pinchbeck pieces are collected as genuine antiques in their own right.
+Pinchbeck is not gold; it is a copper and zinc alloy tuned to imitate it, invented around 1720 by London watchmaker and jeweller Christopher Pinchbeck.
+It became the most successful gold simulant of the Georgian era, widely used for watch cases, jewellery and decorative objects at a time when real gold was beyond most people's means.
+Well-made pinchbeck in good condition can look strikingly similar to 18ct gold, and today Georgian pinchbeck pieces are collected as genuine antiques in their own right.

 Frequently asked questions

-- Pinchbeck will not be hallmarked as gold.
-The metal tends to have a slightly warmer, more orangey tone than fine gold, and with age it develops a distinctive patina.
-Pieces are often of high quality construction since the alloy was used as a fine material, not just cheap costume jewellery.
+Pinchbeck will not be hallmarked as gold.
+The metal tends to have a slightly warmer, more orangey tone than fine gold, it develops a distinctive patina with age, and pieces are often well made because the alloy was treated as a fine material.
+Visual checks only go so far, though: the only certain identification is testing by a jeweller or assayer.

 Designing a ring